The Xometry app works best with JavaScript enabled!

 What Does Shear Modulus Say About the Material?

 The shear modulus is a measure of the material's stiffness in shear.
 It serves as a valuable indicator in determining the inherent resistance of a material to shear deformation.
-It quantifies the ratio of shear stress to shear strain within the elastic limit of the material.
+It quantifies the ratio of shear stress to shear strain within the material’s elastic limit.
 The shear modulus provides insights into a material's resistance to shearing or twisting deformation.
 A higher shear modulus implies that the material is more resistant to shear forces and is stiffer in shear.
 In contrast, a lower shear modulus indicates that the material is more susceptible to shear deformation and is less stiff in shear.

 What Is an Example of a Shear Modulus?